Culinary Tourism: Showcasing Pakistan’s Food Destinations

 Culinary Tourism - Food of Pakistan

-Yet, the culinary tourism that Pakistan offers is so unique, so central in its intention, yet so interwoven with culture, that tourists find themselves drawn time and time again to the experience.
-Pakistan’s social fabric, like a number of Asian countries, places a central focus on family, on upholding traditions, and of the collective as a whole.
+Yet, the culinary tourism that Pakistan offers is so unique, so central in its intention, yet interwoven with culture.
+That tourists find themselves drawn time and time again to the experience.
+Pakistan’s social fabric, like a number of Asian countries, places a central focus on family, on upholding traditions, and on the collective as a whole.

-Food brands have taken notice of this demand, this need for not just food but an entire culinary experience, and like any demand function of the free market system: have responded with an increase in supply.
+Food brands have taken notice of this demand.
+This need for not just food but an entire culinary experience.
+And like any demand function of the free market system, it has responded with an increase in supply.
 There are a number of ways that food brands interact with culinary tourism.

 Concepts such as the food street of old Lahore have been brought to life through hashtags and influencer marketing.

 Financial, practical, and logistical obstacles to engaging customers all diminish in the face of digital marketing.
-The media commercialisation of such events is also a result of digitisation: using influencers and celebrities to draw attendees to specific events or trends, and enabling tourists to connect with brands before physical contact is even initiated.
+The media commercialisation of such events is also a result of digitisation.
+Using influencers and celebrities to attract attendees to events or trends allows tourists to connect with brands even before any physical interaction takes place.

-There is a significant infrastructure and digital development journey to embark upon before both the physical and digital landscapes can truly be optimised to cater to the needs of the modern tourist, and to provide them what they come searching for.
+A considerable journey in infrastructure and digital development lies ahead before Pakistan can optimise both its physical and digital landscapes to meet the expectations of the modern tourist—and offer them the experience they come searching for.

 Previous articlePackaging the Brand